Amnesty Office probes fraudulent contractors – The Sun Nigeria

 The statement read in part “Presidential Amnesty Programme has uncovered unsavoury acts of fraud perpetrated by some vendors/contractors.
 The office is currently investigating these activities to determine how widespread and the extent of involvement or connivance with internal elements within the programme.

-“However, It will be recalled that before the close of the year 2020, the Presidential Amnesty Programme had sequentially paid a minimum of 104 contractors that had hitherto been owed.
-This process will continue until everyone is paid what they are owed, subject to the availability of funds.
+The agency said that before the close of 2020, the Presidential Amnesty Programme had sequentially paid a minimum of 104 contractors that had hitherto been owed.
+It assured that the process would continue until contractor had been paid.

-“It must be noted that while the continuing process is evidence of the PAP’s commitment to its mandate which covers the delegates, the investigations will continue to ascertain the issues that gave rise to this allegation.

-“Meanwhile vendors/contractors whose contracts have not been revalidated, have not received an approval to self-fund or been mobilized for their respective contracts are advised to suspend and maintain the status quo”.

 Leave a Reply